Follow @TechSavvyatTC3 on Twitter and #TechSavvy17

 Where: Tompkins Cortland Community College

-Hands-on “Tech Savvy” workshops and challenges include Spinning a Web Page, Brain Hacking, Building Bridges, Googling with Paper Airplanes.
+Hands-on “Tech Savvy” workshops and challenges including Spinning a Web Page, Brain Hacking, Building Bridges, Googling with Paper Airplanes.

 “Savvy Skills” workshops cover important topics such as Technical Communication, Safety Online, and Public Speaking.